Advance Equity, Human Rights and Dignity

 Leadership at the Top

-As County Executive, Nick Stewart will centralize Diversity, Equity, and Inclusion initiatives into a Department of Human Rights & Equity with two core mandates:
+As County Executive, Nick Stewart will centralize Diversity, Equity and Inclusion initiatives into a Department of Human Rights & Equity with three core mandates:

 Invest in the Black Community